qdrant/landing_page/qdrant-landing/content/blog/binary-quantization-openai.md

 - Implications of these findings for real-world applications
 - Best practices for leveraging Binary Quantization to enhance OpenAI embeddings

+You can also try out these techniques with the following Jupyter notebook: [OpenAI Embeddings with Qdrant's Binary Quantization](https://github.com/qdrant/examples/blob/openai-3/binary-quantization-openai/analysis/01_analysis.ipynb)

 ## New OpenAI Embeddings: Performance and Changes

 As the technology of embedding models has advanced, demand has grown.
 Users are looking more for powerful and efficient text-embedding models.
 OpenAI's Ada-003 embeddings offer state-of-the-art performance on a wide range of NLP tasks, including those noted in [MTEB](https://huggingface.co/spaces/mteb/leaderboard) and [MIRACL](https://openai.com/blog/new-embedding-models-and-api-updates).

-### Multilingual Support

-OpenAI text-embedding-3-large is a multi-lingual model that can encode text in 100+ languages.

-As noted on MIRACL, text-embeeding-3-large is a significant improvement on text-embedding-ada-002.
-The average MTEB score has increased from 31.4% to 54.9%
+ A notable feature of these models is their multi-lingual support, enabling encoding in over 100 languages, which addresses the needs of applications with diverse language requirements.
+Impressively, the transition from text-embedding-ada-002 to text-embedding-3-large has observed a significant jump in performance scores (from 31.4% to 54.9% on MIRACL), reflecting substantial advancements.

-### Matryoshka Representation Learning
+#### Matryoshka Representation Learning

 The new OpenAI models have been trained with a novel approach called "[Matryoshka Representation Learning](https://aniketrege.github.io/blog/2024/mrl/)".
 Developers can set up embeddings of different sizes (number of dimensions).
 In this post, we use small and large variants.
 Developers can select embeddings which balances accuracy and size.